insta-advance/insta-intruders-knowledgebase/README.md

 The Insta Intruders knowledgebase is a repository for information about penetration testing.
 It has information about common attacks and recommended tooling to be used for these.

+The knowledgebase is available for reading publicly on [GitHub Pages](https://insta-advance.github.io/insta-intruders-knowledgebase/).

 ## Contributing

 If you have any suggestions about what should be added to the knowledgebase, open an issue!
 You can also open a pull request against the repo with your changes.